asotbz/Fuzzbin/docs/openapi-spec.md

 Returns 204 No Content on successful cancellation.
 Returns 400 if the job has already completed, failed, or been cancelled.
 Returns 404 if the job does not exist.

+## Library Scan
+Scan directories for music videos and import into library with full or discovery mode

+- `POST` `/scan/preview` — Preview directory scan
+  - Scan a directory and preview what would be imported without making changes.
+- `POST` `/scan` — Scan and import music videos
+  - Scan a directory for music videos and import them into the library.

+**Import Modes:**
+- `full`: Import all metadata from NFO files, set status to 'imported'
+- `discovery`: Only import title/artist, set status to 'discovered' for follow-on workflows

+The scan runs as a background job.
+Track progress via:
+- `GET /jobs/{job_id}` for status polling
+- `WebSocket /ws/jobs/{job_id}` for real-time updates
+- `GET` `/scan/statuses` — Get video status definitions
+  - Get the list of video statuses and their meanings for workflow planning.